 Tips for Driving Abroad

+Intending to drive abroad?
 Driving regulations vary wildly from country to country.
-For instance, from 2012,drivers in France, foreigners included, have been required to carry an unused breathalyser in their car.
+For instance, from 2012, drivers in France, foreigners included, have been required to carry an unused, and unexpired, breathalyser in their car.
 Some countries expect you to have a fire extinguisher and authorities in Spain demand spectacle-wearers to carry a spare pair.
+Spain also bans the use of dashcams.
 On-the-spot fines can be given for non-compliance to these rules, however ridiculous they may seem.
 So before driving anywhere other than in Britain, itís wise to do some research about the logistics and motoring regulations of the country you plan to visit.

 If travelling in your own car, check with your insurer that youíre covered for the country youíre travelling to.
 Insurance companies generally have little problem with travel throughout the EU but may be unwilling to cover you for more exotic trips.
 Some policies provide third party cover as standard for international journeys but you may have to pay extra to get fully comprehensively insured.
 If youíre hiring a car, be sure to choose a reputable agency and double check all terms and conditions.
 Companies generally offer the most basic cover and then charge extra for more comprehensive insurance and reducing the excess.